Why Is It So Hard to Change (And What You Can Do About It)

 Most approaches to change focus on behaviour.
 If you want to change what you do, change what you do.
 Set goals.
 Build habits.
 Create accountability.

-You do not just have behaviours.
-You have a story about who you are — and that story has been built over decades, reinforced by every experience and relationship that confirmed it.
+That story has been built over decades, reinforced by every experience and relationship that confirmed it.
 When the change you want conflicts with that story, the story wins.
 Almost every time.

-The woman who says "I am trying to exercise regularly" will always struggle more than the woman who says "I am someone who moves her body."
+The woman who says 'I am trying to exercise regularly' will always struggle more than the woman who says 'I am someone who moves her body.'
 Not because of discipline — because of identity.
 The first is attempting a behaviour.
 The second is being herself.

 Change that lasts is almost always identity change first, behaviour change second.
 You do not become the person who keeps the habit.
 You keep the habit because you have already decided who you are.